HEIG-VD-DAI-Iseni-Jacobs/yes-tion/docs/API.md

 #### Request

-The request must contain the following query parameter:
+The request must include the `user` cookie.

-- `userId` - The user's id
+The request contains no query parameters.

 #### Response

 The response body contains a JSON array with the following properties:

+- `noteId` - The unique identifier of the note
-- `noteTitle` - The unique note's title
+- `noteTitle` - The note's title
 - `noteContent` - The note's content

 #### Status codes

 - `200` (OK) - The notes have been successfully retrieved
+- `401` (Unauthorized) - Missing or invalid `user` cookie.

 ### Get one note

-- `GET /notes/{title}`
+- `GET /notes/{noteId}`

-Get one note by its title.
+Get one note by its unique identifier.

 #### Request

-The request path must contain the title of the note.
+The request path must contain the id of the note.

-The request must contain the following query parameter:
+The request must include the `user` cookie.

-- `userId` - The user's id
+The request contains no query parameters.

 #### Response

 The response body contains a JSON object with the following properties:

+- `noteId` - The unique identifier of the note
-- `noteTitle` - The unique note's title
+- `noteTitle` - The note's title
 - `noteContent` - The note's content

 #### Status codes

 - `200` (OK) - The note has been successfully retrieved
+- `401` (Unauthorized) - Missing or invalid `user` cookie.
 - `404` (Not Found) - The note does not exist

 ### Delete a note

-- `DELETE /notes/{title}`
+- `DELETE /notes/{noteId}`

-Delete a note by its title.
+Delete a note by its unique identifier.

 #### Request

-The request path must contain the title of the note.
+The request path must contain the id of the note.

-The request must contain the following query parameter:
+The request must include the `user` cookie.

-- `userId` - The user's id

 #### Response